 But this is designed by an institution, with a clear goal in mind.
 Foursquare, on the other hand, has a crowd-sourced approach.
 This app locates you in space and shows points of interests mapped in the surrounded area — restaurants, airports, schools, public buildings, parks, and so on.
-Its more than 50 million users can decided if they want to check-in in this places, share pictures, reviews, and comments, or add new venues that are more relevant to them.
+Its more than 50 million users can decide if they want to check-in in this places, share pictures, reviews, and comments, or add new venues that are more relevant to them.

 Thus, we can use geolocation functions to revalue everyday practices and make meaningful connections: with community participation, maps and urban annotation can represent and express a variety of experiences, looks, and ideologies, enabling other ways to represent space.